ScottW514/terraform-provider-datapower/docs/data-sources/web_app_fw.md

 - `rule_match` (String) Specify a PCRE to match against names of processing rules.
 Rules with matching names will trigger the probe.
 To create a match for all names, specify .* instead of * as the PCRE.
 - `rule_type` (String) Select the rule direction or type that will trigger the probe.
   - Choices: `all`, `response`, `request`, `call`, `error`, `scheduled`, `lbhealth`
-- `x_path` (String) Specify an XPath expression of use the XPath Tool to define an XPath expression to match against messages.
+- `xpath` (String) Specify an XPath expression of use the XPath Tool to define an XPath expression to match against messages.
 Messages that contain the expression will trigger the probe.

 <a id="nestedatt--result--front_side"></a>